-Service providers, residents and their advocates can contact the RTA on 1300 366 311 (Monday to Friday, 8.30am to 5pm) for more information about their rights and responsibilities, or to apply for the RTA’s free dispute resolution service.
+Service providers, residents and their advocates can contact the RTA on 1300 366 311, Monday - Friday, 8.30am - 5pm (excluding public holidays) for more information about their rights and responsibilities, or to apply for the RTA’s free dispute resolution service.

 For further advice on registering and operating a residential service in Queensland, including information relating to COVID-19, refer to Business Queensland.
 Service providers who wish to register as a Level 3 residential service with the Department of Communities and Housing may become a member of the Supported Accommodation Providers Association (Qld).

 Read Miriam’s story to find out more about how the Queensland Government protects vulnerable people living in residential services.
 Residents who need advocacy or assistance can contact QSTARS on 1300 744 263 for free tenant/resident statewide advice and referral.
 The Queenslanders with Disability Network can also provide advice to residents with disability and their families.

 Note: While the RTA makes every reasonable effort to ensure that information on this website is accurate at the time of publication, changes in circumstances after publication may impact on the accuracy of material.
 This disclaimer is in addition to and does not limit the application of the Residential Tenancies Authority website disclaimer.